Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

         }
 ```

-> [!NOTE] LOGIN via the CLI using “Az Login” with an identity which can access the KeyVault instance first, BEFORE RUNNING LOCALLY.
+> **Note:** LOGIN via the CLI using “Az Login” with an identity which can access the KeyVault instance first, BEFORE RUNNING LOCALLY.

 * Run the app locally from VS and hit ``About`` link from the default page to test.